Airbnb partners with China Broadband, Sequoia to expand in China

 Airbnb, which matches people wishing to rent out all or part of their homes to temporary guests, has grown quickly and is valued at more than $20 billion.

-Airbnb said the number of outbound Chinese travelers using its service grew 700 percent in the past year.
-China Broadband and Sequoia China will help it customize technology for the Chinese market and establish a "localized presence" in the country, it added.
+Airbnb said the number of outbound Chinese travellers using its service grew 700 percent in the past year.
+China Broadband and Sequoia China will help it customise technology for the Chinese market and establish a "localized presence" in the country, it added.

-Airbnb last month hired Blackstone Group LP's Chief Financial Officer Laurence Tosi as its finance head.
+Airbnb last month hired Blackstone Group LP's (BX.N) Chief Financial Officer Laurence Tosi as its finance head.

 (Reporting by Ramkumar Iyer in Bengaluru; Editing by Alan Crosby)